-Many medicines are used to treat pain.
-You may be given one or more medications, depending on the type,
+Several medicines are used to treat pain.
+You may be given one or more medications, depending on the type, location and severity of your pain.
+Always check with your doctor before taking any new pain relievers or changing dosages of currently prescribed medications.

 Do not worry that you will become addicted to pain medicine.
 You are taking the pain medication for a reason - you have pain!
-Cancer patients do not usually develop addiction to pain medications and should be able to stop taking this medication when their pain diminishes.
+Cancer patients do not usually develop addictions to pain medications and should be able to stop taking this medication when their pain diminishes.